 LexisNexis Martindale-Hubbell Peer Review Rating.

-Jack is a fellow of the American College of Trust and Estate Counsel where he currently serves as on the Executive Committee and is the ACTEC State Chair.
+Jack is a fellow of the American College of Trust and Estate Counsel where he currently serves as Secretary.
 He was the founding chair of ACTEC's Asset Protection Committee and is a member of the College's Professional Responsibility, Asset Protection and Legal Education committees.
 He also chairs ACTEC's Task Force on FATF (the Financial Action Task Force).

 Jack was a lecturer at the University of Pennsylvania Law School where he taught Trusts and Estates.
 Before that, he was an adjunct professor in the graduate tax program at Villanova University for 15 years.
 He continues to teach and speak several times every year at professional meetings and bar associations across the country.
 His topics include asset protection planning and the impact of FATF on law practice.